-36 California Air Resources Control Board (CARB).
+35 California Air Resources Control Board (CARB).
 2005.
 Air Quality and Land Use Handbook: A Community Health Perspective.
 Available: https://ww3.arb.ca.gov/ch/handbook.pdf (accessed October 2023).

-4 Biological Resourc ces Potentially Significant Impact Less than Significant with Mitigation Incorporated Less-than- Significant Impact No Impact Wo ould the project: a.
-Have a substantial adverse effect, either directly or through habitat modifications, on any species identified as a candidate, sensitive, or special status species in local or regional plans, policies, or regulations, or by the California Department of Fish and Wildlife or U.S. Fish and Wildlife Service? • b.
-Have a substantial adverse effect on any riparian habitat or other sensitive natural community identified in local or regional plans, policies, or regulations, or by the California Department of Fish and Wildlife or U.S. Fish and Wildlife Service? • C. Have a substantial adverse effect on state or federally protected wetlands (including, but not limited to, marsh, vernal pool, coastal, etc.) through direct removal, filling, hydrological interruption, or other means? • d.
-Interfere substantially with the movement of any native resident or migratory fish or wildlife species or with established native resident or migratory wildlife corridors, or impede the use of native wildlife nursery sites? • e.
-Conflict with any local policies or ordinances protecting biological resources, such as a tree preservation policy or ordinance? • f.
-Conflict with the provisions of an adopted Habitat Conservation Plan, Natural Community Conservation Plan, or other approved local, regional, or State habitat conservation plan? oooo. radion plant a.
+Biological Resources Less than Significant Potentially with Less-than-Significant Mitigation Significant No Impact Incorporated Impact Impact Would the project: a.
+Have a substantial adverse effect, either directly or through habitat modifications, on any species identified as a candidate, sensitive, or special status species in local or regional plans, policies, or regulations, or by the California Department of Fish and Wildlife or U.S. Fish and Wildlife Service? b.
+Have a substantial adverse effect on any riparian habitat or other sensitive natural community identified in local or regional plans, policies, or regulations, or by the California Department of Fish and Wildlife or U.S. Fish and Wildlife Service? c.
+Have a substantial adverse effect on state or federally protected wetlands (including, but not limited to, marsh, vernal pool, coastal, etc.) through direct removal, filling, hydrological interruption, or other means? d.
+Interfere substantially with the movement of any native resident or migratory fish or wildlife species or with established native resident or migratory wildlife corridors, or impede the use of native wildlife nursery sites? e.
+Conflict with any local policies or ordinances protecting biological resources, such as a tree preservation policy or ordinance? f.
+Conflict with the provisions of an adopted Habitat Conservation Plan, Natural Community Conservation Plan, or other approved local, regional, or State habitat conservation plan?

+a.
 Would the project have a substantial adverse effect, either directly or through habitat modifications, on any species identified as candidate, sensitive, or special status in local or regional plans, policies, or regulations, or by the California Department of Fish and Wildlife or the U.S. Fish and Wildlife Service?

 Hayward is a primarily urbanized community with neighborhood parks, community parks, and recreational and open spaces incorporated throughout the City.
 However, the foothill areas in the eastern portion of Hayward and the Baylands area adjacent to the Hayward shoreline contain wetlands, riparian areas, woodlands, and grasslands which could provide habitat for special-status species.
-37 In addition, migratory and nesting birds protected by Sections 3503, 3503.5, and 3513 of the California Fish and Game Code (CFGC) and the Migratory Bird Treaty Act (MBTA) may utilize trees, landscaping, and structures throughout Hayward for nesting habitat.
+36 In addition, migratory and nesting birds protected by Sections 3503, 3503.5, and 3513 of the California Fish and Game Code (CFGC) and the Migratory Bird Treaty Act (MBTA) may utilize trees, landscaping, and structures throughout Hayward for nesting habitat.
 The General Plan Natural Resources Element incorporates polices to protect biological resources, such as plants, trees, wildlife habitats, shoreline, and the species that utilize these habitats.
-38
+37